AnaMelisaGo/portfolio-4-vintage-cars/README.md

 * My navbar wasn’t working well in the early stage of the project, but I fixed it by using position absolute.

+* Fixed the page with this [solution from Dev.to](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14) to push the navbar and the footer in their places even though the body doesn't contain anything.

 * During the implementation of the contact us page, I got stocked with emailjs due to the scripts.
 I fixed it by injecting script using jinja template
 `{% block script %}`
 `{% endblock %}`